George Stephenson (politician)

-George Stephenson (died October 23, 1878) was an American politician from Maryland.
+George Stephenson (March 14, 1814 – October 23, 1878) was an American politician from Maryland.
 He served as a member of the Maryland House of Delegates, representing Harford County in 1854.

-Family life
+Early life and family

-George Stephenson was the brother of William B. Stephenson.
+George Stephenson was born on March 14, 1814, to Priscilla (née Hopkins) and James Stephenson.
+His father was a slaveholder, served in the War of 1812 and was a hotelier in Perryville, Maryland.
+Stephenson was the brother of William B. Stephenson.

 Career

 Stephenson was a Whig.
 Stephenson served as a member of the Maryland House of Delegates, representing Harford County in 1854.

 Personal life

 Stephenson died on October 23, 1878, at his home in Lapidum, Maryland.